Home › How Litigation Costs Behave > When no single decision point feels decisiveWhen no single decision point feels decisive

 How accumulation occurs

-The mechanism is gradual rather than abrupt.
+The mechanism is gradual.

 Activity tends to generate further activity.